ManuelDSCH/DSfpreg/readme.txt

 make a final checkpoint before splitting the data

-instead of mean lkets do np.min
+instead of mean do np.min

-change to standard scaller
+create differences

 get rid of those outliers

-create differences
-linear interpolation
+change to standard scaler

-make sure that we keep everything in dataFrame
+make sure that we keep everything in dataFrame!